flengyel/Zettel/doc/zettel_validate.py.md

 # Zettel validator

-This version validates the current Obsidian conventions rather than the old ID format documented in the repository README.
+# Zettel validator

+This validator checks completed Zettels against the note-format conventions used by this repository.

 ## What it checks